sytelus/CryptoJS/README.md

 ```

 ### Copyrights
-Please see copyrights.txt which is copy of corresponding file from Google Code project.
+Please see copyrights.txt file in the root folder which is copy of corresponding file from Google Code project.
+This github repository does not assert any copyrights beyond what original CryptoJS does.